Publish a Typesafe Activator Template

 activator.properties file which contains the template metadata.
 The required properties are:

-tags- A comma-seperated list of tags for the template
+tags- A comma-separated list of tags for the template.

 These values will be verified when you publish your template.